gfloriano11/employee-management/README.md

 ## ✨ Contribuition

-If you want, you can contribute to the project, open an issue or a Pull Request
+If you want, you can contribute to the project, open an issue or a Pull Request! 😁

 ---